 Under normal conditions, change the grease after each 5000 hours of operation, or at 12 month intervals, whichever comes first.
 Change the grease more frequently if the pump is operated continuously or installed in an environment where variable hot and cold temperatures are common.

-When lubricating a dry (overhauled) pedestal, fill the cavity with approximately 1.5 ounces (42,5 grams) of grease (approximately one-third full).
+When lubricating a dry (overhauled) pedestal, fill the cavity with approximately 1.5 ounces (43 grams) of grease.

 For cold weather operation, consult the factory or a lubricant supplier for the recommended grade of lubricant.